-A Brief History of Innovation Economy Thinking in West Virginia Create West Virginia began discussions about the needs and desires of the "creative class," in 2006, when a group of business and professional people gathered informally to discuss early drafts of a white paper titled, "Creativity, Culture and Innovation: West Virginia and the New Economy," written by Elizabeth Damewood Gauchier.
+A Brief History of Innovation Economy Thinking in West Virginia

+Create West Virginia began discussions about the needs and desires of the "creative class," in 2006, when a group of business and professional people gathered informally to discuss early drafts of a white paper titled, "Creativity, Culture and Innovation: West Virginia and the New Economy," written by Elizabeth Damewood Gauchier, who was then working for Terrill Ellis.
 The gathering was under the auspices of the Creative Class Working Group, a sub-committee of Vision Shared, a non-profit organized during the Republican Underwood administration in 2000.

-The group that has become Create West Virginia began public activities in June, 2007, with a press conference to introduce the white paper to the public.
-In November, 2007, Create West Virginia hosted its first conference, at Stonewall Resort.
+The group that has become Create West Virginia began public activities in June 2007, with a press conference to introduce the white paper to the public.
+In November 2007, Create West Virginia hosted its first statewide conference, at Stonewall Resort.
 "Creatives" from every sector-science and technology, education, many types of businesses, and economic and community development professionals, attended.
 We learned that entrepreneurs, scientists, and tech innovators are creatives as much as artists, architects, musicians, and writers.
 We learned that people who make their livings based on knowledge and talent are part of the "creative class."
-Because of technological advances, these "creatives" frequently can choose where they want to live.
+Because of modern technological advances, these "creatives" frequently can choose where they want to live and work in a way that wasn't possible fifteen years ago.
 They choose places where they feel safe to be themselves, and where they find a stimulating lifestyle.
+"Place" is very important to this multigenerational, often mobile group of people.
+People who innovate are creatives.

-Creatives of all kinds, from entrepreneurial software designers and scientists, to artists, curriculum developers to furniture makers, mathematicians to architects to venture capitalists--all are members of the Creative Class.
+Creatives of all kinds, from entrepreneurial software designers and scientists to artists, curriculum developers to furniture makers, mathematicians to architects and venture capitalists--all are members of the creative class.
 This socio-economic class was first described by American economist and social scientist Richard Florida, now head of the Martin Prosperity Institute at the Rotman School of Management at the University of Toronto.
 The Creative Class is a key driving force for economic development in a post-industrial United States.

 Following are brief summary overviews and links to Internet articles and various sources of information about aspects of the Innovation Economy and its five pillars that make for resilient communities: Diversity, Education, Entrepreneurship, Quality of Place, and Technology.

-The Role of Government in the Innovation Economy What is the state's role in developing Innovation Economy opportunities?
+The Role of Government in the Innovation Economy

+What is the state's role in developing Innovation Economy opportunities?
 What policies, attitudes, and infrastructure is needed to attract and retain job creators in the New Economy?
 Who are the innovators we should be recruiting?

-Harvard Business Review: When Social Capital Stifles Innovation World Economic Forum: What is government's role in sparking innovation?
+Harvard Business Review: When Social Capital Stifles Innovation

+World Economic Forum: What is government's role in sparking innovation?

-Innovation Economy in Government Practices and Policy Development Innovation Policy Platform.org/content/United States Who Are the Innovators?
+Innovation Economy in Government Practices and Policy Development